Our past defines Old Mill Toronto.

 - Eric Braeden ‘Victor Newman’ from The Young and Restless had dinner with our General Manager when in Toronto as part of a celebrity tennis tournament

-- Joan Rivers stayed at the hotel with her famous dog Spike and enjoyed Afternoon Tea
+- Joan Rivers enjoyed Afternoon Tea with us

 - Old Mill Chapel and Brule Room were featured in a Lotto 649 commercial